UltraChip/Pytheas/README.md

 Main repository for the Pytheas submersible probe system.

+**Misc.
+Info**
+- The MCD-generated video stream is located at tcp/h264://pytheas-usp:19212
+- It is HIGHLY recommended to adjust GPU memory allocation on the USP to 256MB.
+This can be done from raspi-config.

 **List of Acronyms/Terms**
 - **USP** - Underwater Sensor Platform - The primary platform in the Pytheas system; a water-proofed and pressure-rated sensor pod designed to be deployed in deep water.
 - **SCU** - Surface Control Unit       - Surface-based platform for communicating and controlling the USP.